Alfred Matthew Hubbard: Career

 By the time Timothy Leary and his colleagues were experimenting with psychedelic drugs in the psychology department of Harvard in the early 1960s, Hubbard had obtained a supply of Sandoz LSD.
-Hubbard went there to meet Leary and wanted to swap some LSD for some psilocybin, the synthesized constituent of magic mushrooms identified, and then produced, by Switzerland's Sandoz Laboratories.
+Hubbard went there to meet Leary and wanted to swap some LSD for some psilocybin, the psychoactive compound found in magic mushrooms, which was, at the time, identified and synthesized by Switzerland's Sandoz Laboratories.

 The Central Intelligence Agency grew out of the post-World War II OSS, which was reputed to be one of Hubbard's employers.
 Under the auspices of MK-ULTRA, the CIA regularly dosed its agents and associates with powerful hallucinogens as a preemptive measure against what was alleged to be the Soviets' own chemical technology, sometimes with disastrous results.
 It is possible that Hubbard had some links with the CIA, but Humphry Osmond doubts that Hubbard would have been associated with a project like MK-ULTRA, "not particularly on humanitarian grounds, but on the grounds that it was bad technique."